-Pet stairs are just the thing when your dog is having a tough time getting around.
+Pet stairs and ramps are just the thing when your dog is having a tough time getting around.

 While pet stairs are often a great help to older dogs, they’re also a smart option for ensuring that even young pets age gracefully, as canine stairs help avoid putting any unnecessary strain on joints that might deteriorate later with arthritis.